 The differences between the erratic 105 Golfer and the more consistent 95 Golfer!

 A 10 stroke difference is huge.
 It sounds much better when you’re able to say that you “broke 100 today!”

-The 85 Golfer takes 6 less shots to reach the green over 18 holes, than the 95 Golfer.
-This is an important number because the 95 Golfer often thinks they need to hit the ball much better to improve 10 strokes.
-Though in reality you only need to hit the ball 6 strokes better to see a 10 shot improvement.
-That means you only have to hit 1 shot better every 3 holes to have the potential to improve your score 10 strokes - as opposed to having the feeling that you need to hit every shot better.
+The 95-golfer takes 4-less shots to reach the green than the 105-golfer.
+This is an important number because we often think we need to hit the ball much better to improve 10-strokes.
+Though in reality you only need to hit the ball 4-strokes better to be on your way to seeing a 10-shot improvement.

 Then with more consistent distance control, you’ll now be able to really start using your PLAN on the green.
 This PLAN involves becoming a MASTER Green Reader.
 Yet, trying to read a green without being excellent at controlling the distance you putt the golf ball is almost a case of – it doesn’t matter.
 This is because the speed your ball is rolling influences how much the ball will curve on the slope.
 So if you can’t control your speed – you can’t read greens correctly.

 To truly know how to read greens will allow you to become a confident putter and confident putters make more putts.
 7 out of every 8 Golfers aren’t as good at reading the greens as they think they are.
 Along with “opening your eyes” to easily read greens with improved accuracy – your PLAN thus eliminates those 3 putts from 25 feet and increases your 1 putts.